centrifugal/centrifugo/docs/content/server/configuration.md

 log_level = "debug"
 ```

-I.e. the same configuration as JSON file above with one extra option.
+I.e. the same configuration as JSON file above with one extra option to define logging level.

-### YAML file
+### YAML config format

 And YAML config also supported. `config.yaml`: